SafeBook

 My Impact

-From concept to completion, as a UX Designer, I designed and created a interactive web prototype and a mobile prototype (through Bolt) based on exploratory research I conducted and data gathered from user tests of previous iterations.
+From concept to completion, as a UX Designer, I designed and created a interactive web prototype and a mobile prototype (through Bolt) based on exploratory research and data gathered from previous iteration user tests I conducted.

 This project was created as part of the UW HCDE MS program.